NachoXx25/ProyectoAyudantia/README.md

 Additionally, you should take the .env.example file and fill in the relevant information for the database connection.

+## Using Ngrok
+The use of Ngrok is recommended for the application to be accessible by Stripe via a public URL.

+It is required to set up an event destination for the `STRIPE_WEBHOOK_SECRET` fetching in stripe via the public URL of Ngrok/api/Stripe/webhook

 ## Example Of Environment Variables

 To run this project, you will need to add the following environment variables to your .env file.